• Awesome Image

 How can we lower our energy consumption, I see it all over your website?

 By taking our short survey, we start to get an idea of what devices/appliances may be using the most energy in your home.
-Then we prove it (and by how much) by installing an energy monitoring device in your home, collecting data for at least 30 days.
-Afterwards, we provide solutions to help lower your energy costs.
+Then we prove it (and by how much) by installing an energy monitoring device in your home.
+Purchase the energy monitoring device from us and we'll install it and help you setup the app on your phone.
+You'll be able to see what circuits are using the most energy and by how much.
+Afterwards, we provide solutions/quotes to help lower your energy costs.
 If you are still interested in lowering your energy costs further, we put together a detailed quote for a solar system.

 Do your quotes cost anything?